jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-survey-multi-select.md

 # jspsych-survey-multi-select plugin

-The survey-multi-select plugin displays a set of questions with multiple choice response fields.
-The subject selects a single answer.
+The survey-multi-select plugin displays a set of questions with multiple select response fields.
+The subject could select multiple answers.

 ## Parameters